yiisoft/yii2/docs/guide/rest-resources.md

 Since 2.0.13 Yii provides a facility to filter collections.
 In case you are using `ActiveController` you can enjoy it right away.
 An example can be found in the [Quick Start](rest-quick-start.md#trying-it-out) section.
-In case you're implementing an enpoint yourself, filtering could be done like the following:
+In case you're implementing an endpoint yourself, filtering could be done like the following:

 ```php
 $filter = new ActiveDataFilter([